 Another difference this course has over others, is that all of the experiments are performed on one or more virtual machines (VMs) in a virtual network.
 Using the free software, VirtualBox, you will create this virtual environment on any reasonably sized host, whether Linux or Windows.
 In this virtual environment you are free to experiment on your own, make mistakes that could damage the Linux installation of a hardware host, and still be able to recover completely by restoring the Linux VM host from any one of multiple snapshots.
 This flexibility to take risks and yet recover easily makes it possible to learn more than would otherwise be possible.

 I have always found that I learn more from my mistakes than I ever have when things work as they are supposed to.
 For this reason I suggest that, rather than immediately reverting to an earlier snapshot when you run into trouble, you try to figure out how the problem was created and how best to recover from it.
 If, after a reasonable period of time, you have not resolved the problem, that would be the point at which reverting to a snapshot would make sense.

-One visible difference between this course and other typical courses of this genre is the 8-1/2” x 11” format of this course so that each volume looks and feels like a workbook.
-Inside, each chapter has specific learning objectives, interactive experiments, and review exercises that include both hands-on experiments and some review questions.
+Each chapter has specific learning objectives, interactive experiments, and review exercises that include both hands-on experiments and some review questions.
 I learned this format when I worked as a course developer for IBM from 1978 through 1981.
 It is a tried and true format that works well for self study.